Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 ```

 The above can easily be turned into a list of cat names.
 And if the order of the names ever matters, you can do a lot
 more with lists than with unconnected variables.
-Plus, there is a number of problems with that implementation:
+Plus, the above approach just has some real problems:

 * No easy way to add extra cat names
 * Writing repetitive code like this almost always results in repetitive code elsewhere, particular code that handles it

 Getting user input for all those cats would be a huge hassle, but when you use a list, you can approach things more
 programmatically, even including support for an arbitrary number of cats:

 ```python
 catNames = []
 while True: